sailoog/openplotter-documentation/en/optional.md

 ##Self powered USB Hub
 ![](hub.png)

-If you are connecting devices which use more power than your Raspberry can manage, you will need a self powered USB Hub.
+If you are connecting devices which use more power than your Raspberry can provide, you will need a self powered USB Hub.

 It would be a good idea to get a Hub with 5V input so that you could power it with the same source as your raspberry.